Using Agda Macros as Interactive Tactics

 However, suppose we wanted to see the intermediate state of the

-context and expected type at where zero
+context and expected type at where zero is provided, but

-?
+before actually providing zero?
 We could put a hole there,

 like so: